churchofscyence/software-algorithms-and-data-structures/README.md

 * You should implement the solution together
 * Video narrator will determine the Big-O time complexity of the solution*

+## Linear Search

-## Linear Search Pseudocode
+### Linear Search Pseudocode
 * Start at the first element in the array and move towards the last
 * At each element though, check if the element is equal to the target element
 *  if element found, return index of the element
 *  if element not found, return -1

-## Linear Search Big-O
+### Linear Search Big-O
 * loop - O(n)

-# BinarySearch Search
+## Binary Search
-BinarySearch Search is defined as a searching algorithm used in a **sorted array** by repeatedly dividing the search interval in half.
+Binary Search is defined as a searching algorithm used in a **sorted array** by repeatedly dividing the search interval in half.
 The idea of binary search is to use the information that the array is sorted and reduce the time complexity to O(log N).

-## Conditions for when to apply BinarySearch Search in a Data Structure:
+### Conditions for when to apply Binary Search in a Data Structure:
-To apply BinarySearch Search algorithm:
+To apply Binary Search algorithm:

 The data structure must be sorted.
 Access to any element of the data structure takes constant time.

-## BinarySearch Search AlgorithmEnum:
+### Binary Search AlgorithmEnum:
 In this algorithm,

 Divide the search space into two halves by finding the middle index “mid”.